jbhannah/dctvbot/readme.md

 `!help` - Prints available commands and their descriptions.
 Responds though private message.

 **diamondclub.tv commands**
-`!now` - Display channels that are currently live via user notice.
 `!next` - Display next scheduled show and estimated time until it starts.
+`!now [v]` - Display channels that are currently live via user notice.
+Voiced and higher users can specify the `v` option to have it show in main chat.
 `!schedule [v]` - Display scheduled shows for the next 48 hours via user notice.
 Voiced and higher users can specify the `v` option to have it show in main chat.

 _Restricted to users with voice or higher._